Nosa-khare/University-Rankings-Analysis/README.md

 ## Installation
 To run this project, please ensure that Python is installed on your machine.
-You can install Python by downloading it from the official Python website (https://www.python.org/) or by using the Anaconda distribution, which provides a comprehensive Python environment with many useful packages pre-installed.
+You can install Python by downloading it from the official website (https://www.python.org/) or using the Anaconda distribution, which provides a comprehensive Python environment with many useful packages pre-installed.

-Please make sure to install a compatible version of Python (version 3.9 and above).
+Please install a compatible version of Python (version 3.9 and above).

-Once Python is installed, you can proceed with setting up the project environment and installing any necessary dependencies as mentioned in the project instructions.
+Once Python is installed, you can set up the project environment and install any necessary dependencies as mentioned in the project instructions.

 ### Dependencies
 The following dependencies are required to run the project: